bump-sh/bump-ruby-cli/README.md

 * `asyncapi/v2/json`
 * `asyncapi/v2/yaml`

-`doc` and `token` options used below can be found in your documentation settings page on https://bump.sh.
-Note that you can replace the token option by an environment variable, to keep it secret: `--token` can by replaced by `BUMP_TOKEN`.
+Both the `--doc` and `--token` options used below can be found in your documentation settings page on https://bump.sh.
+Note that you can replace both the `--doc` and `--token` option by an environment variable.
+This will help to keep those values secret:

+- `--doc` can by replaced by `BUMP_ID`.
+- `--token` can by replaced by `BUMP_TOKEN`.

 ### Preview